-On December 5, 1980, the 96th Congress passed the Pacific Northwest Electric Power Planning and Conservation Act (Act), Public Law 96-501.
-The overall purpose of the Act is:
+On Dec.
+5, 1980, the 96th Congress passed the Pacific Northwest Electric Power Planning and Conservation Act (Act), Public Law 96-501.
+The overall purpose of the Act is to

-- To assist the electrical consumers of the Pacific Northwest through use of the Federal Columbia River Power System to achieve cost-effective energy conservation - To encourage the development of renewable energy resources - To establish a representative regional power planning process - To assure the region of an efficient and adequate power supply - For other purposes
+- assist the electrical consumers of the Pacific Northwest through use of the Federal Columbia River Power System to achieve cost-effective energy conservation, - encourage the development of renewable energy resources, - establish a representative regional power planning process and - assure the region of an efficient and adequate power supply.